 What are the Requirements of a Registered Agent?

-- The agent must be an individual resident of the state of Alabama or a corporation authorized for business in Alabama.
+- Is an individual Alabama resident or a corporation authorized to do business in the state.

 Who can be a Registered Agent in Alabama?